mlcommons/training/single_stage_detector/ssd/README.md

     4. For each "positive" anchor identified in steps b and c, calculate the 4 offset channels as the difference between the ground truth bounding-box and the defaults for that anchor.

-2. _Hard negative mining_ in the loss function.  (implemented with multiple kernels in `opt_loss.py`).
+2. _Hard negative mining_ in the loss function (implemented in `opt_loss.py`).
 The ground-truth tells you which anchors are assigned as "positives", but most anchors will be negatives and so would overwhelm the loss calculation, so we need to choose a subset to train against.

     1. Count the number of positive anchors, P, identified in steps 1b and 1c.